 VIPorter Status

-Earning status with Porter is solely based on qualifying spend within a calendar year, making it easy to understand.
+Earning status with Porter is solely based on qualifying spend within a calendar year, making it easy to understand, as there is no earning boost based on the Porter Airlines fare class you book.

 You’ll earn more points per dollar spent as you progress through the ranks.
 The spending requirements for each level of status and the earning rates for each tier are below: